 Also read: Great Places to Eat Minchi in Macau

 Also read: Your Guide to the Local Fish Ball Stall

 Where to Stay

 Amongst the cheap hotel options around the city, one interesting place to consider is the SanVa Hostel, located right in the center just a short walk from Senado Square.
-The rooms are small, no private baths, and no air conditioning (just fans), but the old world charm of the building, rooms, and the location are all undeniably convenient.
+The rooms are small, there are no private baths, and no air conditioning (just fans), but the old world charm of the building, rooms, and the location are all undeniably convenient.
 Remember if you’re a serious explorer, you’ll probably be out and embracing the city’s culture all day anyway.
 However, some cool hotels have been upping their game when it comes to deals and promotions.

 Do a general check across the internet and you might just find very interesting deals like a bedroom for two for MOP $500 or MOP $800, which is great when we’re talking about hotels with lavish outdoor swimming pool, private room with balconies and panoramic views, amongst other amenities.

 Also read: Best Staycation Packages in Macau